ssloy/ssloy.github.io/docs/strange/earnshaw.md

     where $k$ is the permittivity of vacuum.

-Let us focus on the word "potential" first.
+If your physics skills are somewhat comparable to mine (pretty low), then let us focus on the word "potential" first.
 It comes from Latin *potentia*, meaning *power* or *capacity*.
 In physics, it generally refers to a stored ability to do something, something that could be released or converted into motion/work.
 Electrostatic potential $f$ measures the capacity of a point in space to give energy to a charge.